jpsalvadorm63/rfs_02_time_tracking_app/README.md

 *Components*,
 some modifications.
-For example, I created the project using the command `create-react-app` from the OS; to create components I avoid using `React.createClass`, instead I use the `React.Component`; I got a better organized structure of components: each one in one file, etc.
+For example, I created the project using the command `create-react-app` from the OS command line; to create components I avoid using `React.createClass`, instead I use the `React.Component`; I got a better organized structure of components: each one in one file, etc.